thediyblogger/blog/content/blog/traffic-report-june-2019.md

 #### PINTEREST STATS

-Impressions: 5,108
+Impressions: 13,446
-Engagement: 205
+Engagement: 374
-Followers: 62
+Followers: 81

 #### GOOGLE ANALYTICS

-Sessions: 22
+Sessions: 58
-Page Views: 96
+Page Views: 200

 #### INCOME

+Mailing List Subscribers: 0
 Pin Karma: $0
+Pin Perfection Course: $0

 I have not started selling Pin Karma subscriptions, or my Pinterest Perfection course yet, so my income on The DIY Blogger currently is $0.
 Once traffic to my blog increases and I have an engaged audience, I will open up Pin Karma to that audience which should generate a good passive income by providing significant value to my audience.